Digital Liberal Arts

 So what don’t DLA Fellows do?

 - While they are eager to support workshops, faculty are expected to be part of those workshops (e.g., they can’t teach class for you, though they are happy to meet with you beforehand to help you feel comfortable with a particular tool.
 If you would like someone to lead a workshop for your students, contact Christine Iannicelli);

 - While DLA Fellows are eager to consult with students, they cannot teach a tool top-to-bottom in a one-hour session;

-- DLA Fellows do not complete the digital parts of a course or an assignment for students or faculty.
+- DLA Fellows do not complete the digital parts of a course or a digital project for students or faculty.